Our Programs and Services

 Step Up has since expanded to the Southeastern U.S. partnering with developers, local governments, and service providers to provide permanent supportive housing and rich wraparound-around supports to individuals experiencing chronic homelessness in communities in Georgia, Florida, and Tennessee.

 Each year, Step Up coordinates services for more than 5,000 unduplicated members, with over 2,000 individuals housed through Step Up’s Housing First programs.
-Many members find placements in Workforce Development Employment or Education opportunities.
+Many members find placements in employment or education opportunities.

 Step Up members maintained a 97%+ housing retention rate across all sites!